Writer tells jury in lawsuit trial: 'Donald Trump raped me'

-NEW YORK (AP) — A writer suing Donald Trump took the stand Wednesday to tell jurors that the future president raped her after she accompanied him into a department store fitting room in 1996.
+Even when, according to E. Jean Carroll, the then-businessman motioned her to a dressing room as they dared each other to try on a see-through bodysuit, she imagined something like a “Saturday Night Live” sketch she'd written.

+But within minutes, “my whole reason for being alive in that moment was to get out of that room,” Carroll testified Wednesday in the trial of her rape lawsuit.

 “I’m here because Donald Trump raped me, and when I wrote about it, he said it didn’t happen.
-He lied and shattered my reputation, and I’m here to try and get my life back,” E. Jean Carroll testified.
+He lied and shattered my reputation, and I’m here to try and get my life back,” Carroll told jurors.

 Trump hasn't attended the trial thus far, but his lawyers said Tuesday it's still possible he could decide to testify.